FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 The FC-BGP control plane mechanism described in this document is used to verify the authenticity of BGP advertised routes.
 Compared to BGPsec, the FC-BGP control plane mechanism is characterized by its support for partial deployment and its security guarantees in partial deployment scenarios.

 FC-BGP extends the BGP UPDATE message with a new optional, transitive, and extended path attribute called FC (Forwarding Commitment).
 All FC-BGP enabled ASes that the BGP UPDATE message traverses will add the corresponding FC.
-Subsequent ASes can then use the FC list carried in the UPDATE message to verify that the advertised path is consistent with the AS Path attribute.
+It adds the FC according to the AS order in AS_PATH and comprises the FC list.
+Subsequent ASes can then use the FC list in the UPDATE message to verify that the advertised path is consistent with the AS_PATH attribute.

-Similar to BGPsec, FC-BGP relies on RPKI to perform route origin validation.
-Additionally, any FC-BGP speaker that wishes to generate and propagate FC along with BGP UPDATE messages must use a router certificate from RPKI that is associated with its AS number.
+Similar to BGPsec defined in {{RFC8205}}, FC-BGP relies on RPKI to perform route origin validation.
+Additionally, any FC-enabled BGP speaker that wishes to generate and propagate FC along with BGP UPDATE messages MUST use a router certificate from RPKI that is associated with its AS number.
 The router key generation here follows {{RFC8635}}.

 It is worth noting that FC-BGP also includes the ability to verify data plane forwarding paths.
 However, the description of these mechanisms is outside the scope of this document.